Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Cradle cap:

-- Severe itching is common and should be treated to prevent injury
+- Severe itching is common and should be treated to prevent injuries.

 Treatment